 Kevin is an award-winning playwright and screenwriter originally from North Dakota.
 He holds degrees from the University of Minnesota (BA, History & Philosophy ’03) and the University of Texas at Austin (MFA, Creative Writing, Michener Fellow ’13).
-He lives in Saint Paul.
+His work is published by Broadway Play Publishing, Oberon and Playscripts. and has been reviewed in a variety of outlets including the Dallas Morning News, the Guardian, Time Out London and the Pioneer Press.

 275 Seventh Avenue